vyclu20/CITS1001-2022-Sem-1-Project-1---Supermarket-Operation/README.md

 There was an input file (input.txt) in the project which contains the Product ID, Price, Discount(%), Store ID and Product Category as headers.
 Each line in the input file are product details.
 It was used for testing.

 ### There were three classes I needed to edit: Product, Store, and Order.
+The TO DO's were what I had to edit.

 > Product - This class gets product details from the input file and prepares the product information using accessor methods.
 There are no mutator methods in this class.